FishiaT/arcmodwiki/docs/private-server.md

 #### Fixes for notable issues
 ***The game kept prompting to update a pack despite having already downloaded it.***

--> Check the songs folder to see if they are named correctly and that all files (plus PV videos and audios if exists) are inside.
+-> Check the song folders to see if they are named correctly and that all files (plus PV videos and audios if exists) are inside.

 ***Cannot download any songs.***